Cataclysm: Dark Days Ahead: Development

 The game is made with ncurses to provide text-based graphics; later a Simple DirectMedia Layer (SDL) version with graphical tiles became available.

 The game is under heavy development with experimental releases available multiple times each day.
 The stable versions are considered "snapshots" of development rather than the primary version, with the daily updated experimental branch being the "master" version of the game.
 From 0.H, release candidate builds were introduced, backporting fixes and featuring minor adjustments only.

 In December 2015, an unofficial launcher was created for CDDA under an open-source MIT license to allow players to stay up to date with the latest releases and third-party mods.
-However, the launcher was confirmed unmaintained since January 2022.
+However, the launcher has been unmaintained since January 2022.
 Other launchers have since been created and released, including a fork named Kitten CDDA Launcher and a Godot-based launcher called Catapult.

+In 2020, the game was updated with deeper NPC features, water travel, crafting recipes, factions, and fast travel mechanics.